1867 Manhattan, Kansas earthquake: Background and geography

 The earthquake's epicenter was near Manhattan, Kansas, a town just off the confluence of the Kansas River and the Big Blue River.
 Manhattan lies near the Nemaha Ridge, an anticline and 300‑million-year-old Precambrian granite range bounded by faults, which likely produced the earthquake.
 It hosts the Humboldt Fault Zone, which, in addition to serving as the range's easternmost boundary, has produced a large portion of the state's earthquakes.
 A normal, or dip-slip fault, it is responsible for at least several small tremors smaller than magnitude 2.7 each year.
 The fault cuts through Permian rock.
 Despite being previously thought to be a simple, Precambrian structure, according to the Geological Society of America, it may be a complex fault.

 The Nemaha Range lies roughly 50 mi east of the Midcontinent rift, which forms a layer of basaltic rock about 1.1 billion years old.
 This rift extends northward to Lake Superior and the surrounding area and southward to Kansas, then terminates abruptly.
 Also present in the state is the Central Kansas Uplift, the faults of which produced several small earthquakes during the late 1980s.
 According to United States Geological Survey geophysicist Don Steeples, earthquakes at the Humboldt Zone have decreased, and activity at the Uplift was increasing as of the 1980s.

 Felt over an area of 193000 sqmi, with other sources listing the felt area as 300000 sqmi or 95000 sqmi, the 1867 earthquake followed the Midcontinent seismic trend: unlike coastal earthquakes in the United States, events in the central and east-central sectors of the country are spread out over extensive areas.
 This occurs as a result of the region's stiff soil, and because earthquakes in Kansas tend to occur at a shallow depth.
 The 1867 Manhattan earthquake remains the largest earthquake to originate in the state, though at least 25 have taken place since, including another powerful earthquake 10 mi north of Manhattan in Pottawatomie County.
 In 2016, a magnitude 5.1 earthquake with an epicenter in Oklahoma shook the Manhattan area.
 According to a report in the Bulletin of the Seismological Society of America, the frequency of moderately strong earthquakes within the state is between 40 and 45 years.
 One study found that between December 1977 and June 1989, more than 100 earthquakes were recognized by a seismograph network.
-All were between 4.0 and 0.8 on the Richter magnitude scale.
+All were between 4.0 and 0.8 on the Richter scale.